Barney Schoby

-Barney J. Schoby is a politician in Mississippi.
-A former teacher and government official, he was an Adams County Supervisor from 1974-1980 and a member of the Mississippi House of Representatives from 1980-1997.
-He was the first African American to serve on the Adams Cointy Board of Supervisors.
+Barney J. Schoby (January 14, 1939 – June 9, 2026) was an American teacher and politician in Mississippi.
+He was an Adams County Supervisor from 1974 to 1980 and a member of the Mississippi House of Representatives from 1980 to 1997.
+He was the first African American to serve on the Adams County Board of Supervisors.

+Life and career

 Barney Schoby was 32-year-old school teacher in 1971 when he was photographed during his campaign for a state senate seat.
 Charles Evers was a candidate for governor.

 In 1997 he represented District 94 in the Mississippi House of Representatives.

-He was a co-plaintiff challenging a redistricting plan he alleged discriminated against black voters.
+Schoby was a co-plaintiff challenging a redistricting plan he alleged discriminated against black voters.

 He was appointed to Mississippi's Workmen's Compensation Commission and reappointed.

+Schoby died on June 9, 2026, at the age of 87.